srflp/planeo/README.md

 // TODO

 ## Technical details
-The project was entirely written in plain JavaScript, without the use of any JS frameworks.
+The entire project was written in plain JavaScript, without the use of any JS frameworks.

 ### Dependencies
 #### Development side